dzango/TwigTruncateBundle/README.md

 TwigTruncateBundle
 ==================

-A Symfony2 bundle to include the TwigTruncateExtension into your app.
+A Symfony2 bundle to include the [https://github.com/dzango/TwigTruncateExtension](TwigTruncateExtension) into your app.
 The TwigTruncate Extension allows you to truncate text while preserving HTML tags.

 Installation
 ------------